yunho-c/Portfolio-2C/urara/tiplets-and-wristlets/+page.svelte.md

 # Introduction

 `TipLets` & `WristLets` are hardware platforms to help facilitate visual-tactile sensory substitution research.
+This was created as part of my work as a research intern in Asan Medical Center.

 ## Interactive Demonstration